Declaration of Major

 Students considering a change of major are advised to complete this process as early as possible in order that their advisor may be changed and their Degree Audit adjusted to reflect their current degree requirements.

 Students may graduate with a double major by completing all major requirements in two programs, with no single course counting for two different major requirements.
-Double majors may be from any of the major areas offered by the college, except the Individualized Program, Architecture, Writing and Literature, and Visual Studies, and will always be applied toward two bachelor of fine arts.
+Double majors may be from any of the major areas offered by the college, except the Individualized Program, Architecture, Writing and Literature, and Visual Studies, and will always be applied toward the bachelor of fine arts degree.

-Students state their intent to pursue a double major on the Declaration or Change of Major form available in the Student Records Office on either campus.
-Declaration for double majors must be submitted by the second semester of the junior year.
-No late applications will be accepted, and students will be required to meet with the registrar or an associate registrar in order to pursue the additional major.
+Students state their intent to pursue a double major on the Declaration of Double Major form available in Student Records and Advising offices.
+Declaration of Double Major must be submitted by the beginning of the second semester of the junior year.
+No late applications will be accepted.

 San Francisco campus address